belle2/basf2/online_book/basf2/cs.rst

 .. admonition:: Hint
     :class: toggle xhint stacked

-    The plotting script would be the same, as for R2 in the previous exercises, but with the `R2` being replaced with continuum probability.
+    Use the plotting script from the previous exercises, but with the `R2` being replaced with the continuum probability.

-    You can always check the content of the dataframe into which you import data from a root file by simply writing its name in a new code block of a jupyter notebook or by running ``print(<yourdataframename>.columns)``
+    To find out the right column name for the continuum probability, you can always check ``print(<yourdataframename>.columns)``.

 .. admonition:: Solution
     :class: toggle solution